marco-mariotti/easyterm/docs/showcase.rst

   are ``1``, ``T``, ``True`` (all resulting in a ``True`` value), or ``0``, ``F``, ``False`` (resulting in a ``False`` value).
 - list of strings (``list``): these options may accept multiple arguments, which are stored as a python list.
-  For example, a list-type ``-files`` option may be used in command line like this: `` -files a.txt b.txt c.txt ``.
+  For example, a list-type ``-files`` option may be used in command line like this: ``-files a.txt b.txt c.txt``.

-:func:`~easyterm.commandlineopt.command_line_options` has many more features explained in its documentation,
+The function :func:`~easyterm.commandlineopt.command_line_options` has many more features explained in its documentation, including:
- including:
    - **positional arguments**: without an explicit option name
    - **option synonyms**: i.e. you may have the user specify ``-input`` or ``-i`` with the same result
    - **advanced help pages**: option ``-h`` may accept an argument to show specific instructions otherwise not displayed